lczech/placement-methods-paper/results/README.md

    taxonomic profiling, using the data and evaluation metrics of the CAMI challenge.
  * `17_balances`: Evaluation and tests of our PhILR (balances) transformation and Phylofactorization adaptation to phylogenetic placements.

+Lastly, `msas_and_trees.zip` is a shortcut for users who are simply interested in the alignments and trees produced by our PhAT/ART method for their own analyses.
+The file contains MSAs, taxonomies, contrained and unconstrained trees for all four domains that we used in the paper (General, Archaea, Bacteria, Eukaryota).
+The files are identical to the ones found in `01_backbone`, but renamed for simplicity.